The Queer Variety Show

 You may be wondering why we have a government logo?
 We were fortunate to receive funding to support aspects of our show.
 One of these things being, WE WILL NOW BE HAVING AN AUSLAN INTERPRETER at our shows.

-For tickets to our show on the 22nd of July , click here
+For tickets to our show on the 23rd of September, click here

-Performers 22nd July 2025
+Performers 23rd September 2025

 Image description:

-Photo by Empress Eyrie
+Photo by A Martian

 Photo by Nathan J Lester